anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

   , Hclip
 ```

-Ok let's try it out in the ghci. the only function we need is `setClipboard`:
+Let's try it out in the `ghci`.
+The only function we need is `setClipboard`:

 ```haskell
 > stack ghci